AdityaK1301/Q-A_RAG_Chatbot/README.md

 ## Usage

+1. Download the NCERT Class 3 subject chapter PDFs from the official NCERT site as described above.
-1. Place your subject zip files (containing chapter PDFs) in the `class3_books/` folder.
+2. Organize them into zipped subject files in the `class3_books/` folder.
-2. Make sure Ollama is running with your preferred model (e.g., `ollama run gemma:2b-instruct`).
+3. Make sure Ollama is running with your preferred model (e.g., `ollama run gemma:2b-instruct`).
-3. Run the notebook: `query_chatbot.ipynb`
+4. Run the notebook: `query_chatbot.ipynb`
-4. Interact with the chatbot in the terminal or notebook output.
+5. Interact with the chatbot in the terminal or notebook output.

 ## Example Interaction